Yoga as therapy: Mechanisms

 A yoga class relaxing in Supta Baddha Konasana.
-There is evidence that yoga relieves stress by multiple mechanisms.
+There is evidence that asana practice relieves stress by multiple mechanisms.

 The practice of asanas has been claimed to improve flexibility, strength, and balance; to alleviate stress and anxiety, and to reduce the symptoms of lower back pain, without necessarily demonstrating the precise mechanisms involved.
 A review of five studies noted that three psychological mechanisms (positive affect, mindfulness, self-compassion) and four biological mechanisms (posterior hypothalamus, interleukin-6, C-reactive protein and cortisol) that might act on stress had been examined empirically, whereas many other potential mechanisms remain to be studied; four of the mechanisms (positive affect, self-compassion, inhibition of the posterior hypothalamus and salivary cortisol) were found to mediate yoga's effect on stress.

 Low back pain

 Back pain is one reason people take up yoga, and since at least the 1960s some practitioners have claimed that it relieved their symptoms.
 Yoga results in clinically unimportant improvements in pain and back-specific function; improvements in back-specific function are similar to those obtained from other forms of therapeutic exercise, such as physical therapy.